SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 but are likewise ignored and don't affect the base or value of the literal.

 Unless otherwise specified,
-the default type of an integer literal is the Swift Standard Library type ``Int``.
+the default type of an integer literal is the Swift standard library type ``Int``.
-The Swift Standard Library also defines types for various sizes of signed and unsigned integers, as described in :ref:`TheBasics_Integers`.
+The Swift standard library also defines types for various sizes of signed and unsigned integers, as described in :ref:`TheBasics_Integers`.